chincoe/chayns-helper/src/functions/httpRequest/httpRequest.md

 // myRequest.js

 // usage for base url
-request.fetch('/controller/endpoint/boardId', {}, 'myRequest'); // notice how the url has to start with a slash to use the base url
+request.fetch('/controller/endpoint/boardId', {}, 'myRequest'); // the address has to start with a slash to use the base url
 ```

 ### ResponseType | request.responseType - enum